'BYO ingredients, we cook it for you': Eatery's way to help diners fight rising food prices

 Lucky Grill, located on Aviemore Drive in Highland Park, generally serves simple Cantonese-style rice meals consisting of roast meats such as Chinese barbecue pork and roast duck, but also has a menu of à la carte dishes.

-Sun, who regulars at the restaurant he fondly calls Ah Yiu, said offering the service of cooking with ingredients brought in by customers also gave his eatery a point of difference.
+Sun, who is fondly known as Ah Yiu to his customers, said offering the service of cooking with ingredients brought in by customers also gave his eatery a point of difference.

 "If people went fishing and caught a fish and don't know what to do with it, they can just bring it in and I can steam it or cook it any way they want," he said.